Metsanpeitto/react-refinery/README.md

  Once in the app, when one user selects one of the possible time for appointments, google calendar launches a popup to handle the authentication of the user.
 Afterwards, if succesfully signed up,the event will be added to the users Calendar, as well as to the calendar of the administrator.

+ In order to monitor the calendar, the administrator must to know the email account related to the Google Calendar, Google Project, Oauth and so on.
+That information will be provided through email by myself to the people who ordered me this task.

 ## Built With